SIMPLE-AstroDB/SIMPLE-db/README.md

 1. Clone or download a copy of this repo locally onto your computer.

-2. Set up an environment for the python code.
+2. Set up an environment for the Python code and install dependencies.
 A conda environment file `environment.yml` exists for convenience.
 The following commands will use that file to create and activate an environment called `simple-db`: